chef/chef-web-docs/content/install_bootstrap.md

     client2
     ```

-## Validatorless and Legacy Validator Bootstraps
+## Validatorless and legacy validator bootstraps

 We recommended using "validatorless bootstrapping" to authenticate new nodes with the Chef Infra Server.